9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ```
 ::::

-This says that we are declaring a type class named `BasicEq`, and we\'ll
+This says that we are declaring a type class named `BasicEq`, and we'll
 refer to instance types with the letter `a`.
 An instance type of this
 type class is any type that implements the functions defined in the type
 class.
 This type class defines one function.
 That function takes two